Skip to main content

 Before your first job

-• General liability insurance, $500K minimum (we'll help you get this if you don't have it yet — average cost is $500–800/year, and we work with brokers who specialize in independent haulers)
+• General liability insurance, $1M minimum combined single limit (we'll help you get this if you don't have it yet.
+Typical policies run $500 to $800 per year for a $1M/$2M policy through direct-to-policy carriers; we work with brokers who specialize in independent haulers)

 • Stripe Connect account (takes 5 minutes, we'll walk you through it after your application is approved)